zjaco13/ai-on-eks/CONTRIBUTION_GUIDE.md

 A few things to keep in mind when contributing anything to this repository:

-1) Open a discussion first: before committing code, please open a discussion so we can help guide.
+1) Open a Github issue first: before committing code, please open a Github issue describing your proposed changes so we can provide guidance and avoid duplicate work.
-2) precommit checks: make sure to install precommit using `pre-commit install`.
+2) Pre-commit checks: make sure to install pre-commit using `pre-commit install`.
 This will ensure that terraform is linted correctly, whitespace is properly added at the end of the file, and that you are not accidentally committing secrets to the repository.
 You may need to install some tools before precommit will run correctly.
 Please check `.pre-commit-config.yaml` for instructions for each tool.